bdring/Grbl_ESP32_Development_Controller/Vp2/README.md

 * Add Another Step Stick to be able to clone a Axis.
 * Try and Reduce the Foot Print of the Pcb.
+* Remove the on board 5v and 3.3V supply electronics, the board will be configured to use teh ubiquitous ATX power suply which is well suffiecent in proviting teh power requirements as well as the desired voltages, in a stable and robust way.